diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 1. Build a dashboard showing actors with non-standard limits / overrides.
 1. Build a observability around this showing in Kibana when non-standard limits are being used.

+The points above represent an idea to use precedence score (or Z-Index for limits), but there may be better solutions, like just defining a direction of overrides - a lower limit might always override a limit defined higher in the hierarchy.
+Choosing a proper solution will require a thoughtful research.

 ## Principles

 1. Try to avoid building rate limiting framework in a tightly coupled way.